-With respect to the Company's Management Services Agreement (the "Management Services Agreement") with Fortress for the three months ended March 31, 2024 and 2023, expenses related to the MSA are recorded 50% in research and development expenses and 50% in general and administrative expenses in the Unaudited Statements of Operations.
-For the three months ended March 31, 2024 and 2023, the Company recorded expense of \$0.1 million and \$0.1 million, respectively, related to the MSA.
+With respect to the Company's Management Services Agreement (the "Management Services Agreement") with Fortress for the three months ended March 31, 2025 and 2024, expenses related to the Management Services Agreement are recorded 50% in research and development expenses and 50% in general and administrative expenses in the Unaudited Statements of Operations.
+For the three months ended March 31, 2025 and 2024, the Company recorded expense of \$0.1 million and \$0.1 million, respectively, related to the Management Services Agreement.

 Under the terms of the Second Amended and Restated Founders Agreement (the "Founders Agreement"), which became effective July 22, 2016, Fortress will receive a grant of shares of the Company's common stock equal to two and one-half percent (2.5%) of the gross amount of any equity or debt financing.
-For the three months ended March 31, 2024, and 2023, no equity or debt financing occurred, and no common stock was issuable to Fortress under the Founders Agreement.
+For the three months ended March 31, 2025, the Company issued 67,806 shares to Fortress in connection with the equity financings and recorded expense of approximately \$0.2 million in general and administrative expenses related to these shares.
+For the three months ended March 31, 2024, no equity or debt financing occurred, and no shares were issued to Fortress pursuant to the Founders Agreement.